Skip to main content

 We do not request access to Gmail, Drive, Calendar, or any other Google service.

 As of April 21, 2026, Google requires 2-Step Verification (2SV) on any Google account that grants Google Ads API access.
-This applies whether you connect through Hero Marketer, Google Ads Editor, Google Ads Scripts, or any other tool that uses the Google Ads API.
+This requirement applies whether you connect through Hero Marketer, Google Ads Editor, Google Ads Scripts, or any other tool that uses the Google Ads API.

 You can check or enable 2SV from the Security tab of your Google Account.

-What you'll see in the account list
+What you will see in the account list

 If the list renders (multiple accounts), expect: